elixir-tools/elixir-tools.nvim/README.md

   credo = {
-    port = 9000, -- connect via TCP with the given port. mutually exclusive with `cmd` cmd = "path/to/credo-language-server", -- path to the executable. mutually exclusive with `port` on_attach = function(client, bufnr)
+    port = 9000, -- connect via TCP with the given port. mutually exclusive with `cmd` cmd = "path/to/credo-language-server", -- path to the executable. mutually exclusive with `port` version = "0.1.0-rc.1", -- version of credo-language-server to install and use. defaults to 0.0.5 on_attach = function(client, bufnr)
       -- custom keybinds
     end